insum-labs/alexa/README.md

 [Wake Word](https://www.amazon.com/gp/help/customer/display.html?nodeId=201971890) | What Alexa "listens to" before taking an action.
 In most cases it will be `Alexa` but can be configured to `Amazon` or `Echo`. | **Alexa** what time is it.
 In this example `Alexa` is the wake word.
 Skill | "App" for Alexa | Complete list of Alexa skills [here](https://www.amazon.com/b?node=13727921011).
 Each one of them are skills.
 [Invocation](https://developer.amazon.com/docs/custom-skills/choose-the-invocation-name-for-a-custom-skill.html) | Trigger word for skill | ["Alexa, ask CBC for help"](https://www.amazon.com/gp/product/B07743SCXC?ref=skillrw_dsk_pnps_dp_2) In this case the invocation is `CBC`.
 For custom skills invocations should be 2 or more words.
-[Intent](https://developer.amazon.com/docs/custom-skills/use-the-skill-builder-beta-to-define-intents-slots-and-dialogs.html#intents-and-slots) | What user is requesting / function to perform | "Alexa what is the weather" - the intent is to find the weather
 [Utterance](https://developer.amazon.com/docs/custom-skills/best-practices-for-sample-utterances-and-custom-slot-type-values.html) | What follows an invocation to determine intent | "Alexa, ask CBC for help".
 In this case `for help` would be the utterance.
 An intent can have multiple utterances.
+[Intent](https://developer.amazon.com/docs/custom-skills/use-the-skill-builder-beta-to-define-intents-slots-and-dialogs.html#intents-and-slots) | What user is requesting / function to perform based on the utterance.| "Alexa what is the weather" - the intent is to find the weather.
+This is not a "text" thing, rather the function to call for a given Utterance.
 Slot | TODO | TODO